-Attendance to in person meetings is required, most of the assignments will be completed during class time, missing any of the assignments for unexcused absence will result in a zero grade.
+Attendance to lectures is required, most of the assignments will be completed during class time, missing any of the assignments for unexcused absence will result in a zero grade.
 Excused absences include documented illness, official university functions, court attendance, religious observances, military duty, and funeral attendance.
-Written documentation is required for the absence to be excused.
+For your absence to be evaluated, you should use the Notification of Absence form in Canvas to initiate this notification, which can be found under the "Help" button on the left navigation, and documented evidence might be required for your absence to be excused.
 Students are responsible for all missed assignments and announcement made during their absence.
+In the case of an absence, each student is responsible for all work missed.
+It is not the professor's responsibility to fill you in on what you missed via email.
+Therefore, students must come to class prepared following an absence, excused or unexcused.
+Please obtain the phone numbers and e-mails of a couple of classmates, so that you can find out what has been covered and what will be expected for the next class.

-If a student accumulates three unexcused absences prior to the final day to withdraw from the course, student may be dropped from class for non-attendance.
+Link to the class lecture Zoom recording will be shared with students with excused absence only.
+If a student accumulates three unexcused absences prior to the final day to withdraw from the course (3/18/22), student may be dropped from class for non-attendance.